Last Places organizes trips to Equatorial Guinea throughout the year

 Monte Alén Gorilla Sanctuary

 Monte Alén is a National Park of about 2000 km2 that extends along a plateau and several mountain ranges covered in jungle.
-You can find lowland gorillas, elephants, chimpanzees, buffalo, crocodiles, leopards, numerous endemic species of butterflies and among the rich biodiversity that it presents.
+You can find lowland gorillas, elephants, chimpanzees, buffalo, crocodiles, leopards, and numerous endemic species of butterflies among the rich biodiversity that it presents.

 Kogo